How does Hermanus Siyakha work?

 - Business cases that are deemed to show potential for long term success and job creation, as well as high probability to meet loan repayments, are approved for funding

-- Funds are sourced from the community of the Overstrand through the Hermanus Siyakha website via it’s crowdfunding platform
+- Funds are sourced from the community of the Overstrand and beyond through the Hermanus Siyakha website via it’s crowdfunding platform

 - Once the target funding amount has been achieved, the project is initiated and the loan is disbursed, an experienced mentor is assigned to work with the business owner to increase their chances of success in growing their business and repaying their loans